Interviews

 As a Midwest kid who grew up in a faith-heavy community, it almost felt a little sacrilege to read Christopher Moore’s Lamb.
 The story of Jesus’s teen years as told by his best friend, Biff, Lamb spins the story of the Messiah’s early life, before the healing and the leading and the fishes and the whatnot.

-Quick Spin: Author Bret Anthony Johnston
+Quick Spin Interview: Author Bret Anthony Johnston

 Bret Anthony Johnston’s outward appearance oozes fiction writer.
 You see his thick-rimmed glasses and often solemn photos and you think, Yup, this is what they’re all like.
 But Johnston (whose name sounds a little like a member of a boy band, doesn’t it?) is so much more than the scarf-wearing stereotype you might associate with the typical writer.